jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 ```

 And this is where I think we really run into trouble.
 This is where
 the problem is.
-Right?
 What does that look like?

 [goes back to previous slide "Read Between the Lines"]

 It looks like object-oriented programming.
-Right?
-All these objects,
+All these objects, they
-they are connected, and they send stuff to each other and whatever.
+are connected, and they send stuff to each other and whatever.
-And it is possible, right?

 [goes back to slide "The Revenge of Objects?]

 And it is possible that this system, built out of all these processes,
 is exactly like objects at scale.
-Right?
-Every process is like an
+Every process is like an object,
-object, and it is stateful, and it sends things over to other guys,
+and it is stateful, and it sends things over to other guys, and then
-and then they change, and the whole thing is really exciting.
+they change, and the whole thing is really exciting.

 [Audience laughter]

 Because service is an arbitrary notion.
 What does it mean to be a
 service?
-You know, you send me stuff, and I do stuff.
-I mean, one
+You send me stuff, and I do stuff.
+One thing that is sort
-thing that is sort of telling is, there aren't a lot of verbs, which
+of telling is, there aren't a lot of verbs, which is kind of good.
-is kind of good.
-But, you know, all the services are still nouns.
+But all the services are still nouns.
+The fact that they do not have
-The fact that they do not have a lot of operations is helpful about
-saying, well, maybe they are not like objects.
-But there is nothing
+a lot of operations is helpful about saying: maybe they are not like
-stopping them from being objects.
+objects.
+But there is nothing stopping them from being objects.

 That is crossed out, right?
 Yeah, so in what way is this not object
 orientation?
 How do we keep it from being object orientation in the
 large?
-Because if we have, you know, spent all this time doing
+Because if we have spent all this time doing functional
-functional programming in the small only to build object-oriented
+programming in the small only to build object-oriented programming in
-programming in the large, then our system in the large is still going
+the large, then our system in the large is still going to have the
-to have the negative attributes of object orientation.
+negative attributes of object orientation.

 [Time 0:27:46]